FortuneFlip/War/proposal.md

 If time permits, the following stretch features will be implemented in order of priority:

-* Users will be able to...
+* Users will be able to see animated images
-* Users will be able to...
+* Users will be able to test their memory because addition rules to make it not luck base
-* Users will be able to...
+* Users will be able to able to leave a simple rating

 **Example:**
 * Users will be able to save and view favorited artworks using local storage